Cryptolens/cryptolens-java/README.md

 This library is still being developed.
 In meantime, please contact us at support@cryptolens.io should you have any questions.

 ## Example
 The following example is similar to what is covered in the [key verification tutorial](https://help.cryptolens.io/examples/key-verification).
-The only difference at this point is that the Java version does not have built in support for machine code computation.

 Assuming you have referenced the `cryptolens.jar` file, the code below should generate successful result.
 A working project with the code below can be found in the [example-app](https://github.com/Cryptolens/cryptolens-java/tree/master/example-app) folder.